sherifsharweed/WeatherApp/README.md

 2- The application predicts the weather throughout the day and week.

-3- User can add favorite places to his favorite list and get the forecast for this places.
+3- User can add favorite places to his favorite list and get the forecast for these places.

 4- User can add alerts for any weather alert come from API.